notAI-tech/fastDeploy/README.md

 ### Where not to use fastDeploy?
 - non cpu/gpu heavy models that are better of running parallely rather than in batch
-- if your predictor calls some external API or db etc
+- if your predictor calls some external API or uploads to s3 etc
 - io heavy non batching use cases (eg: query ES or db for each input)
-- for these cases better to directly do from rest api code so that high concurrency can be achieved
+- for these cases better to directly do from rest api code (instead of consumer producer mechanism) so that high concurrency can be achieved